charan-happy/devopswithcharan/Interview-Questions/Terraform.md

     - remote-exec. this will run inside EC2. connection needs to be established.
   - Ques: variables vs locals
     Ans: variables holds the values we can override them using command line tfvars. but locals we can store functions and expressions and get the values at run time. local values can't be override.
+## Join Devops

+* What is state and remote state, how did you configure?
+* Terraform data vs resource?
+* How do you mange credentials in terraform?
+* Explain terraform workspace?
+* What are modules?
+* What are providers in terraform?
+* What is the advantage of null resource?
+* If I lose the state files in terraform how can I recover that
+* What is the difference between Anisible & Terraform?
+* Is there a tool that can look for security vulnerabilities in your terraform code?
+* Explain provisioners in terraform.
+* Variables vs locals
+* Does Terraform support multi-provider deployments?
+* Write the terraform configuration for creating a single EC2 instance on AWS
+* How does Terraform manage updates to existing resources?
+* How can you manage versioning of Terraform configurations?
+* What are the commands of terraform apart from init, apply, plan